tankangliang/tp/docs/Testing.md

 1. ##### GUI Tests
     These are tests which simulates user interaction with the application.

-    a. *Systems tests* that test the entire application by simulating user actions on the GUI.
-These are located in the `systemtests` package.

-    b. *Unit tests* that test the individual GUI components.
+    a. *Unit tests* that test the individual GUI components.
 These are in the `seedu.address.ui` package.

 1. ##### Non-GUI Tests
     These are test not involving the GUI of TBM.
 They include,